michaelbach/FrACT10/CONTRIBUTING.md

 ## How do I set up the development environment for this project?

-Necessary directory structure:<br>
-`┳-misc/cappFrameworks/AppKit… etc. from Cappuccino`<br>
-`┗FrACT10/_cappDevelop/… all project files`

-A different directory structure can be used by editing the 2 pertinent framework links in `index.html`.
-Currently they read `../../-misc/cappFrameworks` corresponding to the directory structure above, but both can be changed to correspond to your home of the Cappuccino build.
+I find it easiest to run directly from the files.
 Depending on the browser you use, you will need to disable¹ cross-origin safety or it will not open using the file:// protocol.
 You can, of course, set up a local web server.<br>
 ¹Easy in Firefox & Safari, no longer easily possible with Chrome.